SchildDev/Canvas-text-summary/README.md

   only thing gating who can see your notifications — pick something long and non-obvious, and don't put anything truly sensitive through it.
-- Canvas's ICS feed shows due dates, not submission status — that's exactly why Done/Snooze exist: you tell it what to stop mentioning, since it can't check your actual submissions without full Canvas API access.
+- Canvas's ICS feed shows due dates, not submission status — that's exactly why Complete/Snooze exist: you tell it what to stop mentioning, since it can't check your actual submissions without full Canvas API access.
+- **Snooze timing is approximate, not exact.** Since notifications only go out on the daily schedule (11 AM + Sunday 9 PM), a "Snooze 2h" tap really means "hidden until the next scheduled run that's at least 2 hours later" — if you snooze at 11:05 AM, you likely won't see it again until the next day's 11 AM run, not 1:05 PM.
+Add more frequent schedule entries to `daily-assignments.yml` if you want tighter timing.
+- Draft results are cached per assignment after the first request — tapping Draft again on the same item resends the same draft instantly rather than generating a new one (and doesn't cost anything extra).
 - Overdue, un-marked-done items keep resurfacing (bounded to the last 14 days) rather than silently disappearing once the due date passes.
 - The daily notification includes a one-line Claude-generated summary when `ANTHROPIC_API_KEY` is set.
-Each assignment is only summarized once, ever, and cached in `state.json`.
+Each assignment is only summarized once, ever, and cached in `state.json` — if an instructor edits the assignment later, the cached summary won't auto-refresh.
+- Canvas announcements live in a totally different part of Canvas than the calendar feed — they need their own per-course feed URLs (see `CANVAS_ANNOUNCEMENT_FEEDS` above).
+Grades, points-possible, and submission status aren't available from any of these feeds either — this only ever knows what a public calendar/RSS feed can tell it, not the full Canvas API.
+- No-due-date items (e.g. "watch this video," ungraded readings) generally don't appear on the calendar feed at all, so they won't show up here.